-FANTASY, PARANORMAL & ROMANCE AUTHOR-

 NEWS & EVENTS

-New Series Coming Soon!
-Get ready for the Xterran Time Chronicles!
+Get ready for more Xterran Time Chronicles!

-I've been working on this series for the past two years.
-Book one is just about ready and I hope to have it published soon.
 What if we weren't alone in space?
 What if every fanciful race, mythological creature, and imaginary beast you've ever heard about were really aliens?
 And what if you woke up one morning to find out you were one too?
 Follow Ainslie as she discovers she is anything but ordinary on this epic, time-traveling space adventure adult romance series.

 ⚛⚛⚛